AriJordan/Optimization/README.md

 # Optimization

-Some code of optimization problems
+Some code of optimization contest's problems